Teekiz/skull-timer/README.md

 ## Installation

-- Download and install RuneLite from the official website https://runelite.net
+- Download and install RuneLite from the official website https://runelite.net.

-- Launch RuneLite
+- Launch RuneLite.

-- Navigate to Plugin Hub by clicking the Wrench icon on the top right Runelite window
+- Navigate to Plugin Hub by clicking the Wrench icon on the top right Runelite window.

-- Click the Plugin-Hub button on the right side near the top
+- Click the Plugin-Hub button on the right side near the top.

-- Search for the plugin
+- Search for the plugin.

-- Click Install
+- Click Install.

 ## Configuration